symbol/symbol-docs/source/guides/account/creating-a-wallet.rst

 If the programming language of the SDK you are using allows **client-side** development, you will be able to create a wallet.

-Open a new file and run the following code snippet to create a new wallet.
+To create a new wallet, open a new file, and run the following code snippet.

 .. example-code::